List of architectural styles: Modernism and other styles contemporary with modernism

 1880 onwards.
 The Industrial Revolution had brought steel, plate glass, and mass-produced components.
-These enabled a brave new world of bold structural frames, with clean lines and plain or shiny surfaces.
+These enabled structural frames with clean lines and plain or shiny surfaces.
 In the early stages, a popular motto was "decoration is a crime".
 In the Eastern Bloc the Communists rejected the Western Bloc's 'decadent' ways, and modernism developed in a markedly more bureaucratic, sombre, and monumental fashion.